 Thyroxine helps to control how fast your body makes and uses energy from food.
-Your doctor can tell if you have low levels of thyroxine with a blood test.
+Your doctor can tell if you have low levels of thyroxine by taking a blood test.

-If your thyroid stops making enough hormones it's usually because it has been damaged by your immune system.
+If your thyroid stops making enough hormones, it's usually because it has been attacked by your immune system.
 You're more likely to get this type of hypothyroidism if someone in your family has it.

 There are other, less common reasons why the thyroid gland stops working properly.
-It can be damaged by surgery, radiotherapy, some medicines, or another medical problem.
+It can be damaged by surgery, radiation therapy, some medications, or another medical problem.
 You might need tests to rule out other causes.
 Some women develop an underactive thyroid after they give birth.
 This is often temporary.